Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Experiments

-\textbf{Analysis on PMRB.} There is multi-scale structure in PMRB, extracting information from different scales.
+There is multi-scale design in SMB extracting the hierarchical information.
 To show the performance of multi-scale design, comparisons are conducted without different combinations of convolutional layers.
 All combinations are replaced by only one $3\times3$ convolutional layer.
-In other words, all the scales in PMRB are identical to $3\times3$.
+In other words, all the scales in SMB are identical to $3\times3$.
 The results are shown in Table.~\ref{tab:abl_ms} on four benchmarks with scaling factor $\times4$.
 From Table~\ref{tab:abl_ms}, model with multi-scale design achieves better PSNR/SSIM results than the other one.
 There are two reasons for the performance improvement.
-On one hand, the features of different scales will contain more information, which helps to recover the complex structural textures.
+On one hand, the features of different scales contain more information, which helps to recover the complex structural textures.
 On the other hand, the multi-scale structures are built in a recursive way.
-With the combination of convolutional layers, the depth of PMRN will be increased, which may be helpful to improve the network representation.
+With the combination of convolutional layers, the depth of SHSR is increased, which may be helpful to improve the network representation.

 Furthermore, we analyze the exploited features from different scales, which are shown in Fig.~\ref{fig:feat}.
 The multi-scale features are exploited from different layer combinations.
-With the increasing of scale factors, the structural information will be sharper and more clear, and the tiny textures will be flat.
+With the increasing of scale factors, the structural information becomes sharper and clearer, and the tiny textures become flat.
 This accords with the notion that multi-scale features contain different information.